 gfv_cnt specifies a GFV SEI message instance count value for this gfv_id value within a picture unit.

-The gfv_cnt of the first GFV SEI message, in decoding order, with a particular value of gfv_id within picture unit shall be equal to 0.
-When gfv_cnt assigned to currGfvCnt is greater than 0, a GFV SEI message with the same gfv_id value and gfv_cnt equal to currGfvCnt − 1 shall precede the current GFV SEI message in decoding order in the same picture unit.
+The gfv_cnt of the first GFV SEI message, in decoding order, with a particular value of gfv_id within a picture unit shall be equal to 0.
+When gfv_cnt assigned to currGfvCnt is greater than 0, a GFV SEI message with the same gfv_id value and gfv_cnt equal to currGfvCnt − 1 shall be present in the same picture unit and precede the current GFV SEI message in decoding order.

 The value of gfv_cnt shall be in the range of 0 to 65 535, inclusive.